denoland/deno/website/manual.md

 Node's `package.json` file).
 For example, let's say you were using the above testing library across a large project.
-Rather than importing `"https://deno.land/std/testing/mod.ts"` everywhere, you could create a `deps.ts` file the exports the third-party code:
+Rather than importing `"https://deno.land/std/testing/mod.ts"` everywhere, you could create a `deps.ts` file that exports the third-party code:

 ```ts
 export { test, assertEquals } from "https://deno.land/std/testing/mod.ts";
 ```

-And throughout project one can import from the `deps.ts` and avoid having many references to the same URL:
+And throughout the same project, you can import from the `deps.ts` and avoid having many references to the same URL:

 ```ts
 import { test, assertEquals } from "./deps.ts";